 The word 'agent' now means nothing.
-It appears in banking apps, Slack bots, Notion plugins, and systems that have already deleted real users' email inboxes.
-Nielsen Norman Group cuts through the noise with a single working definition: an AI agent is a system that pursues a goal by iteratively taking actions, evaluating progress, and deciding its own next steps.
+It appears in banking apps, Slack integrations, Notion plugins, and hate mail campaigns.
+Nielsen Norman Group cuts through the noise with a single operational definition: an AI agent is a system that pursues a goal by iteratively taking actions, evaluating progress, and deciding its own next steps.

-The full article is worth reading not just for the definition, but for the framework it builds around three properties that make agents actually useful: reliability, adaptability, and accuracy.
-If you are designing, building, or managing anything currently being called an agent, this is the vocabulary you need.
+The full article is worth reading not for the conclusion but for the diagnostic framework it builds around that definition.
+If your team is shipping something called an agent, this gives you the vocabulary to ask whether it actually is one.

 [READ ORIGINAL →]